jacobdeichert/wasm-astar/README.md

     // Requires block curlies so lifetime of world ends which causes unlock
     // and allows initial_draw() to gain control of the lock.
-    // Otherwise, this generic client error occurs: "RuntimeError: unreachable executed"
+    // Otherwise, this generic client error occurs: "RuntimeError: unreachable executed" {
-    // QUESTION: is there a better way to do this?
-    {
         let world = &mut WORLD_STATE.lock().unwrap();
         world.debug = if debug == 1 { true } else { false };